Aquinnmo/rps-web/README.md

 - 📊 Track your Wins-Ties-Losses record and hot/cold streak directly above the strategy selector.
 - 📘 Learn how each computer strategy works on the dedicated About page, linked from the top-right corner of the interface.
 - 🖥️ Responsive design keeps the interface centred and readable on all screen sizes.
-- ☁️ Serverless-ready API endpoint prepared for persisting game results to Supabase in order to track computer win percentage.
+- ☁️ Serverless-ready API endpoint prepared for batching game results and persisting them to Supabase in order to track computer win percentage.
 - ✅ Automated logic tests covering the round outcome calculations.

 ## Getting Started